Paraloid B-72

 Key Takeaways

-• Requires no plasticizer additives (unlike cellulose nitrate); fumed colloidal silica can be added to improve workability and distribute stress during solvent evaporation.
+• No plasticizers required for long-term stability, unlike cellulose nitrate adhesives; fumed colloidal silica can be added to improve workability and stress distribution.

 Hacker News Comment Review